manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

        alt="PAN-NZ Diagram"
        style="max-width: 100%; height: auto;" />
 </a>
-**Above:** An example of a protected areas source dataset with its licence clearly displayed at the point of access that allows for reuse.
-Example as per [Hawke's Bay Regional Parks](https://hub.arcgis.com/datasets/658697bb70c345f48d21cc002ecc0bef_1/explore)
+**Above:** Example of a protected area dataset with its licence clearly displayed at the point of access, ensuring it can be reused and shared.
+Example as per
+[Hawke's Bay Regional
+Parks](https://hub.arcgis.com/datasets/658697bb70c345f48d21cc002ecc0bef_1/explore)